COMMITTED TO YOUR SECURITY

 Personal Credit Cards

-Personal Customer Contact Center representatives within the U.S. available 24/7 at 1-800-883-0131.
+Personal Customer Contact Center representatives within the U.S. are available 24/7 at 1-800-883-0131.

 Business Credit Cards

-Business Customer Contact Center representatives within the U.S. available 24/7 at 1-844-334-3807.
+Business Customer Contact Center representatives within the U.S. are available 24/7 at 1-844-334-3807.

 Fraudulent Emails

-Fraudulent emails may be designed to appear as though they are originated by NobleBank.
-Do not respond to any email communications which request any type of personal or confidential information and do not go to any links listed on that email.
+Fraudulent emails may be designed to appear as though they are originating from NobleBank.
+Do not respond to any email communications that request any type of personal or confidential information, and do not go to any links listed.
 These emails are not originated by NobleBank.
 Never give out any information that the bank already has to any caller, texter, or email sender.
-If you contact us we may verify the last 4 digits of your SSN to confirm your identity but we will never contact you and ask for your debit card number or your full SSN.

-If we need to contact you, it will always be done in a manner that protects your personal confidential information and we work diligently to do so.
-We always work with the local regulatory and law enforcement departments to be certain any type of illegal activity is stopped as soon as possible.
+If we need to contact you, we will always do so in a manner that protects your personal confidential information, and we work diligently to do so.
+We always work with the local regulatory and law enforcement departments to ensure that any type of illegal activity is stopped as soon as possible.
 We have multi-layer security to protect your confidential information and will continue to be vigilant in protecting it.
-Immediately report any suspicious emails or websites to NobleBank.

 If you suspect identity theft or have any questions regarding this notice, please contact NobleBank at 256-741-1800.